HarrisJT/Weather/README.md

-# HarrisJT's Local Weather
+# HarrisJT's Weather App

-This website will fetch the local weather and display it.
+This website fetches the local weather and give the option to change units between 4 standards.
+You can also search for a city and the common unit and time format will be used based on that location.
+Fully Responsive.

 Project from [FreeCodeCamp](https://www.freecodecamp.com/challenges/show-the-local-weather)